 An Introduction to EXIM Laws

-EXIM regulations like ITAR, EAR and others are a confusing acronym soup, a matter compounded by the complex bureaucracies involved in enforcing them and different departments responsible for each.
+EXIM regulations like ITAR and EAR are more than a confusing acronym soup.
+Behind them are myriad bureaucracies involved in enforcing them.
+While the rules may be complex and sometimes contradictory, failure to abide by export-import rules can get you into serious trouble.
 What are the main export–import regulations?
 What do regulations like ITAR cover?
 And who is responsible for administering each set of EXIM law?

 International Traffic in Arms Regulations